 A full-fledged cloud Payroll Software has the capability to be integrated with Attendance and Leave Management System, Performance Management System and Travel, On boarding System, Employee Self Service Portal, and Expense Management System apart from processing Payroll, making it a one-stop solution for all the Human Capital Management activities.

-You can effectively streamline core HR functions and integrate them into Payroll Processing to reduce redundant data entry every month and to automate calculations.
+You can effectively streamline core HR functions and make check stubs for your Payroll Processing to reduce redundant data entry every month and to automate calculations.

 2.Data Security and Accessibility